Orangeburg, South Carolina: Garden

 The Edisto Memorial Gardens displays past and current award-winning roses from the All-American Rose Selections.
 Some 4,000 plants representing at least 75 labeled varieties of roses are always on display in the Gardens.
-The site was first developed in the 1920s with some azaleas on 5 acre of land.
+The site was first developed in the 1920s with azaleas on 5 acre of land.
 A playground was added in 1922, and a greenhouse and nursery facility in 1947.
 To extend the season of beauty, the first rose garden was planted in 1951.
 Currently, there are more than 50 beds of roses ranging from miniatures from grandiflora to climbers on over 150 acre of land.

 Museum

 The IP Stanback Museum & Planetarium, named for the first African-American chairman of the university's board of trustees, Israel Pinkney Stanback, had its origin in the basement of the then South Carolina State College's library in the early 1970s.
 The Museum and Planetarium is located on the campus of South Carolina State University and signifies their commitment to community service.
 The Museum's exhibition area is one of the largest in the state.
 Its forty-foot planetarium dome, located across the foyer adjacent to the galleries, has an auditorium capacity of eighty-two seats and a Minolta IIB Planetarium Projector.
 The building is easily accessible to the handicapped and is a uniquely adaptable facility, capable of hosting many different types of presentations.